A decoupling approach to the quantum capacity: Application to memoryless channels

-We are now ready to prove the quantum channel coding theorem (Theorem~\ref{theo:maintheorem}).
-As compared to the one-shot theorem (Theorem \ref{theo:oneshot}), which effectively selects a random subspace from a single channel's entire input space, our codes for $\cN^{\ox n}$ will utilize a random subspace of a certain subspace $S$ of a typical subspace $A_t'$ of the full input space $A'^n$.
+where $\ep=2^{-nc\d^2}$ for some constant $c> 0$ independent of $\delta$ and $n$. \end{lemma} {\bf Proof:} \, See \cite{HOW05b}. \\ \\ We are now ready to prove the quantum channel coding theorem (Theorem~\ref{theo:maintheorem}).
+As compared to the one-shot theorem (Theorem \ref{theo:oneshot}), which effectively performs a unitarily covariant measurement on the entire purifying space of the input, our codes for $\cN^{\ox n}$ will utilize a measurement on a $\d$-typical subspace $A_\d$ of the entire purifying space $A^n$.
+Throughout, we shall appeal to the following monotonicity property of trace distance under the action of a quantum channel (see e.g.\ \cite{nc}):